 Alongside that he is the company accountant for family garage HJ Phillips & Son in Llanelli.

 The hero on the day for Wales, Scott Gibbs will always be remembered for his try against England, not to mention his exploits with the British & Irish Lions, for whom he was the man of the series on the 1997 Tour of South Africa.

 The dual-code international played his final Test in 2001 and has done a range of different activities since retiring.

 After spending time in both South Africa and Italy, Gibbs has most been in the USA at Wharton Business School in Philadelphia.
 He has also studied neuroscience and is writing a book with his wife Kate who suffered a serious brain injury when hit by a scooter in Italy in 2016.
-The hope is that writing the book will aid her recovery.

 11. Dafydd James